JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 #### Links to IntelliJ Platform Source

 Links to files in the IntelliJ Platform (`intellij-community`) repository use `%\gh-ic%` prefix instead of the full URL to the repository.
+Links to files in source code packages in other GitHub repositories follow much the same rules, except the links use a different custom `gh-...` prefix defined in <path>v.list</path>.

 * `[README.md](%\gh-ic%/README.md)`{disable-links} links to general, non-code information files. ([README.md](%gh-ic%/README.md))
   Examples of this file type include _LICENSE.txt_ and _README.md_.